StarOne01/PhraseNuX/README.md

 Alternatively if you need to install the program in a single tap

-**`sudo apt install git && sudo apt install clang && git clone https://github.com/Tamilanth/PhraseNuX/ && cd PhraseNuX && cd install && g++ install_dependencies.cpp ../hash/sha3.cpp ../AES/aes.cpp ../AES/sha256.c ../AES/password.cpp -I. -o install && sudo ./install`**
+**`apt install git && apt install clang && git clone https://github.com/Tamilanth/PhraseNuX/ && cd PhraseNuX/app/install && make && sudo ./install`**

 # How to Run